 What you need to know...

-Applications for a body of persons approval must be submitted at least 21 days before the first performance is due to take place, together with all the required documentation.
+Fully completed applications for a body of persons approval form must be submitted at least 21 days before the first performance is due to take place, together with all the required documentation.

 Once you have completed the form, please send it to: